Justice League and Suicide Squad fight vampires and become the undead in October DC comics

 Task Force Z

-After being teased for backup stories beginning in August's Detective Comics #1041, Task Force Z will be branching out after those backups for an apparent one-shot of its own.
+After being teased for backup stories beginning in August's Detective Comics #1041, Task Force Z will be branching out after those backups for an ongoing series of its own.
 In this special, someone is taking deceased criminals from Infinite Frontier #0's recent 'A-Day' event and resurrecting them for an even more bizarre version of Suicide Squad's Task Force X.

 "On A-Day, hundreds of Gotham City's most dangerous and deranged criminals were left dead after an attack on Arkham Asylum and now, they're getting a second chance at life," reads DC's description of Task Force Z #1.
 "A mysterious benefactor is bringing together a new Task Force and has recruited the only person who could lead them, someone who knows what it's like to come back from a brutal death: Red Hood."